point97/p97-angular-components/README.md

 2. Create your directive(s)  in `src/.../<QUESTION-TYPE>/directives.js` (Do the same for the controllers is needed).
 You directive should be named with the question type slug.
 See the [Question Type Directive](#question-type-directives) section below for a description of the scope and methods the directive must have.

 3. Add templates to  `src/viewpoint/question-types/<QUESTION-TYPE>/templates/<THEME-NAME>/`.
 The THEME-NAME for vpMarket is **ionic**.
 There should always be a template named `<QUESTION-TYPE>.html` if additional templates are needed, you are free to name them how you want.

+4. Make sure you add your new question type to the `QUESTION_TYPES` array within the `gulpfile.js` file.

-4. Document the question type and all it's options in p97-angular-components README.md file (this document).
+5. Document the question type and all it's options in p97-angular-components README.md file (this document).

-4. Add your question type to the example app to test it.
+6. Add your question type to the example app to test it.

-5. Write a Jasmine test for the directive.
+7. Write a Jasmine test for the directive.
 See the [Testing](#testing) section for this.

-6. Update the Viewpoint API to add the new question type and its default options.
+8. Update the Viewpoint API to add the new question type and its default options.

-7. Build a new version, tag it and push the tag.
+9. Build a new version, tag it and push the tag.
 See [The Build Process](#the-build-process) for more info.

 #### Source Directory structure
 ```